pandoc/pandoc-action-example/README.md

 - create an output directory to compile into; makes it easier to deploy outputs.
 - upload the output directory to [GitHub's artifact storage](https://help.github.com/en/articles/managing-a-workflow-run#downloading-logs-and-artifacts); you can quickly download the results from your GitHub Actions tab in your repo.

-Remember that wildcard substitution (say, `pandoc *.md`) or other shell features do not work inside GitHub Actions yaml files `args:` fields.
+Remember that wildcard substitution (say, `pandoc *.md`) or other shell features frequently used with pandoc do not work inside GitHub Actions yaml files `args:` fields.
 Only [GitHub Actions context and expression syntax](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) can be used here.
 If you want to make use of such shell features, you have to run that in a separate step in a `run` field and store the result in the GitHub actions context.
-The below workflow includes an example of how to do this.
+The below workflow includes an example of how to do this to concatenate several input files.

 You can see it in action (haha!) [here](http://github.com/maxheld83/pandoc-example).